-- 1. Students may earn up to 75% required for a program of study through all Prior Learning Assessments pathways. - 2.
+- 1. Students may earn up to 75% of the credits required for a program of study through all Prior Learning Assessments pathways. - 2.
 Students must earn at least 25% of the credits required for a program at FCC. - 3.
 A maximum of 15 credits can be earned through 'Portfolio Assessment' and 'Institutional Department Exams.'